workflowr/workflowr/README.md

 8. Alternatively, if you have already started your project, read the vignette
-["Migrating an existing project to use workflowr"][vig-migrating] for how to convert your project to a workflowr project.
+["Migrating an existing project to use workflowr"][vig-migrating] to learn how to convert your project to a workflowr project.

 9. Learn more about how to [Customize your research website][vig-custom].